artificial-intelligence-class/spherov2.py/README.md

     ...
 ```

 `TCPAdapter` allows the user to send and receive Bluetooth packets connected to another host via a server running on that host as a relay.
-To start the server, run `python3 -m spherov2.adapter.tcp_server [host] [port]`, with `host` and `port` by default being `0.0.0.0` and `50004`.
+To start the server, run `python -m spherov2.adapter.tcp_server [host] [port]`, with `host` and `port` by default being `0.0.0.0` and `50004`.
 To use the adapter, for example:

 ```python
 from spherov2 import scanner